 A restart is the procedure for resuming play after a stoppage.
-Restarts are kickoffs; free kicks (including kick-ins and corner kicks).
+Restarts are kickoffs; free kicks that include: kick-ins, corner kicks, and drop balls.
 All restarts are "indirect"; that is, a goal can only be scored after a second player has touched the ball.